Nootropics are supplements, drugs, or functional foods, that enhance cognitive functions such as intelligence, memory, creativity, and attention.

-- Protect the brain against various physical or chemical injuries.
+- Increase the brain’s ability to protect against various physical or chemical injuries

-- Lack the usual pharmacology of other psychotropic drugs (e.g. sedation, motor stimulation) and possess very few side effects and extremely low toxicity.
+- Lack of the usual pharmacology associated with psychotropic drugs and possess very few side effects with an extremely low toxicity profile

 Some nootropics work by increasing the supply of oxygen-rich blood to the brain or by increasing the brain’s acetylcholine levels, the neurotransmitter that is largely responsible for the brain’s memory, learning, and mood functions.

 Other nootropics, such as Lion’s Mane can even stimulate the production of Nerve Growth Factor wherein protein synthesis results in the growth of brain cells, particularly in the cells’ dendrites that make the communication of impulses possible throughout the central nervous system.
 Dendritic growth means faster communication, which in turn translates into improved learning and memory.
 It must be noted that some nootropics must be taken for days or weeks for its beneficial effects to kick in.

 With so many options out there, it’s important to do your research and find the right nootropic for your needs.

 Nootropics are generally categorized into three main groups: racetams, stimulants, and nutraceuticals.
 Each nootropic group has a specific set of functions that contribute to preserving and improving the brain’s capability and health.